 Con artists often pretend to be trustworthy and reliable helpers who can provide needed assistance and support.

 They might be strangers, like telemarketers or tradespeople.
-Or, they could be someone with a connection to the victim, including friends, relatives, medical professionals, legal counsel, accountants, and paid or unpaid caregivers.
+Or, they could be someone with a connection to the victim, such as friends, relatives, medical professionals, legal counsel, accountants, or paid or unpaid caregivers.

 To help older adults protect their hard-earned assets, find out about 8 top financial scams targeting seniors that everyone should be aware of.